 Acquiring natural gas and NGL properties requires us to assess reservoir and infrastructure characteristics, including recoverable reserves, development and operating costs, and potential liabilities, including environmental liabilities.
 Such assessments are inherently inexact and uncertain.
 For these reasons, the properties we have acquired, or will acquire in the future, may not produce as projected.
 Further, the annual decline rates of reserves are estimated decline rates, which could ultimately be materially different than actual annual decline rates.
 We often are not entitled to contractual indemnification for environmental liabilities and acquire properties on an "as is" basis.
 We perform a review of the subject properties, but such a review will not reveal all existing or potential problems.
 In the course of our due diligence, we may not review every well, pipeline, or associated facility.
 We cannot necessarily observe structural and environmental problems, such as pipe corrosion or groundwater contamination, when a review is performed.
-We may be unable to obtain contractual indemnifies from the seller for liabilities created prior to our purchase of the property.
-We may be required to assume the risk of the physical condition of the properties in addition to the risk that the properties may not perform in accordance with our expectations.
+We may be unable to obtain contractual indemnities from the seller for liabilities created prior to our purchase of the properties may not perform in accordance with our expectations.